Lensless label-free nanoscopy

 I will use LHN to enable the discovery of a new mechanistic understanding of extracellular vesicles expression and intake within large live cell cultures with single-vesicle resolution.

-Importance of Extracellular Vesicles
+Significance of Extracellular Vesicles

 EVs, nanosized lipid spheres released by virtually every cell type, are currently emerging as novel disease biomarkers and drug nanovehicles.

-Project Risk and Potential
+Project Risks and Potential

 LHN is a new research field that inherently makes this a high-risk project, but the potential gains are also high as a new era of simple ultrahigh SBP nanoimaging might be opened.